-[Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions of the Securities (collectively, the "Conditions" and each a "Condition") set forth in the Base Prospectus dated 16 December 2020 (the "Base Prospectus") [and the supplement to the Base Prospectus dated [•] which [together] constitute[s] a base prospectus for the purposes of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 (the "Prospectus Regulation") and relevant Irish laws.
-The Central Bank of Ireland (reference to which includes, with respect to actions prior to the commencement of relevant sections of the Central Bank Reform Act 2010 on 1 October 2010, the Irish Financial Services Regulatory Authority, as part of the Central Bank and Financial Services Authority of Ireland) has approved the Base Prospectus under Part 4 of the Central Bank (Investment Market Conduct) Rules 2019 as having been drawn up in accordance with the Prospectus Regulation and Commission Delegated Regulation (EU) 2019/980 and Commission Delegated Regulation (EU) 2019/979, as amended (the "EU Prospectus Regulations").]
+[Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions of the Securities (collectively, the "Conditions" and each a "Condition") set forth in the Base Prospectus dated 14 December 2018 (the "Base Prospectus") [and the supplement to the Base Prospectus dated [•]] which [together] constitute[s] a base prospectus for the purposes of Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003, as amended (the "Prospectus Directive") and relevant Irish laws.
+The Central Bank of Ireland (reference to which includes, with respect to actions prior to the commencement of relevant sections of the Central Bank Reform Act 2010 on 1 October 2010, the Irish Financial Services Regulatory Authority, as part of the Central Bank and Financial Services Authority of Ireland) has approved the Base Prospectus under Part 7 of the Prospectus (Directive 2003/71/EC) Regulations 2005, as amended (the "Prospectus Regulations") as having been drawn up in accordance with the Prospectus Regulations and Commission Regulation (EC) No. 809/2004, as amended (the "EU Prospectus Regulation")].

-[This document ("Final Terms") [constitutes the final terms of the Securities described herein for the purposes of the Prospectus Regulation and] must be read in conjunction with the Base Prospectus [as so supplemented] in order to obtain all relevant information.]3 Full information on the Issuer and the offer of the Securities is only available on the basis of the combination of these Final Terms and the Base Prospectus [as so supplemented].
-The Base Prospectus [and the supplement[s] to the Base Prospectus] and any final terms issued in connection with the Base Prospectus have been published on the Issuer's website at https://aib.ie/investorrelations/debt-investor/mortgage-bank and on the website of the Irish Stock Exchange plc, trading as Euronext Dublin at www.ise.ie.
+[This document ("Final Terms") [constitutes the final terms of the Securities described herein for the purposes of Article 5.4 of the Prospectus Directive and] must be read in conjunction with the Base Prospectus [as so supplemented].]1 Full information on the Issuer and the offer of the Securities is only available on the basis of the combination of these Final Terms and the Base Prospectus [as so supplemented].
+The Base Prospectus [and the supplement[s] to the Base Prospectus] [is][are] available at [www.ebs.ie, access through 'Treasury and Corporate Services - EBS Mortgage Finance'].

-[The following alternative language applies if the first Tranche of an issue which is being increased was issued under a base prospectus with an earlier date].
+[The following alternative language applies if the first Tranche of an issue which is being increased was issued under a base prospectus with an earlier date.
+However, note that following amendments to the Prospectus Directive and the Prospectus Regulation, it may not be possible to issue Securities that are intended to be fungible with Securities issued before 1 July 2012]